Song-of-the-Week/SongOfTheWeekInfra/README.md

 ## Set Up A Database
 We use (cockroachlabs)[cockroachlabs.cloud].
 Configure a database there, and save the password to `/database/credentials` under password in Secrets Manager.

+## Configure Simple Email Service
+We use SES for email verification.
 * Manually register your AWS SES domain.
 Place it in `/email/send-from-address` as a string in Systems Manager Parameter Store.
+* Follow the prompts in the SES console to add the DNS records to Route53 for the domain you registerd.

+## GitHub Integration into CodeBuild and CodePipeline
 * For CodeBuild, you need to provide an access token for GitHub.
 This can be any GitHub user, but we highly recommend creating an account exclusively for programmatic access.
 Create it (here)[https://github.com/settings/tokens?type=beta] and add the value to `/github/token` as a string.

+* To pull source into CodePipleline must complete the CodeBuild GitHub connection (here)[https://us-east-2.console.aws.amazon.com/codesuite/settings/connection]

+## Spotify Connection
 * You must manually add your Spotify Client ID and Secret to `spotify/credentials` by filling out `clientId` and `clientSecret` in a JSON format.

-* For CodeBuild, you must complete the CodeBuild GitHub connection (here)[https://us-east-2.console.aws.amazon.com/codesuite/settings/connection]

 ## ECR Prerequisites